 In this post, we will see various methods to count the number of rows (records) in a SAS dataset.

 proc sql; select count(*) into :cnt from sashelp.class; quit; %put &cnt.;

-Using PROC SQL method is not considered to be an efficient way as it does not use metadata information of SAS dataset.
+Using the PROC SQL method is not considered to be an efficient way as it does not use metadata information of the SAS dataset.
 Instead, it reads through each record (row) of your SAS dataset which requires processing power.
 However, it is simple to understand and develop and can be used for smaller datasets.

 This method is also not efficient.
 It reads the entire data set and increments a counter to pick up the last value of the dataset.
 The END option returns true or 1 if the observation is the last observation in the dataset.